Diocese of Hamilton in Bermuda

 In Bermuda, the designated priest will conduct the rehearsal, officiate at the wedding, enter the marriage into the Parish records and send out all the necessary notifications.
 Please note well that a tentative wedding date will be scheduled into the Marriage appointment book only after the appropriate Pastor in the country of origin who is preparing the couple advises the designated Pastor in Bermuda of the following:

 b) that he has agreed to prepare the couple for Marriage;

 c) that he will send all the required documentation to his Diocesan Chancery office for review and approbation (Nihil Obstat).
 In return, the Chancery will send the documentation and approval to the Chancery Office in Bermuda.
 You may have to pay this cost there.
 It is very important that the documents be sent via Courier NOT by postal service.
 On occasions, when sent by postal service, this important documentation has arrived at the last minute – necessitating phone calls or e-mails between parties (the priest there, you, and the priest here) to determine if they have been sent, and where they are in transit.
-Courier Services available are DHL Worldwide Express, Federal Express, International Bonded Couriers, Mailboxes Unlimited, Sprint International, or United Parcel Service.
+Courier Services available in Bermuda are DHL Worldwide Express, Federal Express, International Bonded Couriers, Mailboxes Unlimited, or United Parcel Service.

 In summary, the documentation must be sent from Chancery Office to Chancery Office.